composable-com/ct-connect-bloomreach-discovery/README.md

 ### What is the `BASIC_AUTH_SECRET` env variable for?

-- Bloomreach will consume products data from an endpoint exposed by the connector.
+- The connector cronjob will sync products using an endpoint exposed by the connector itself.
 This endpoint is secured using a [basic http authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication), where the username is the `CTP_PROJECT_KEY` and the password the `BASIC_AUTH_SECRET`.

 ### What is the `COMMERCETOOLS_DEPLOYMENT_KEY` env variable for?